Lafayette Stakes

-The Lafayette Stakes was an American Thoroughbred horse race run annually at Keeneland Race Course in Lexington, Kentucky.
-Open to three-year-old horses, it is contested on Polytrack synthetic dirt over a distance of seven furlongs.
+The Lafayette Stakes is an American Thoroughbred horse race run annually at Keeneland Race Course in Lexington, Kentucky.
+Open to three-year-old horses, it is contested on the dirt track over a distance of seven furlongs.
 There is a Lafayette Stakes horse race for three year olds run at six furlongs at in on Evangeline Downs dirt Race Track.